EMDR Therapy

 Questions before getting started?
 Get in touch.

-You don’t have to live with the guilt and shame of not feeling in control of your eating or your body.
-Online therapy can help you heal from past trauma causing disordered eating and negative body image and help you find peace with food and your body.
-Mountain River Therapy in Idaho specializes in helping women heal from disordered eating and body image issues.
+You don’t have to live with the constant triggers, overthinking, and feeling on edge.
+My online therapy practice in Idaho can help you heal your trauma, emotional eating, and negative body image and help you find peace with yourself.
+Mountain River Therapy in Sandpoint, Coeur d’Alene, and Post Falls Idaho specializes in helping women heal from trauma, disordered eating, and body image issues.
 To start your counseling journey, follow these simple steps:

 Step 1